2MAX-io/php-classifieds/Readme.md

-#2MAX.io Classified Ads - Preview of code
+## PHP Classifieds Ads by 2MAX.io - Preview of code

 that can be bought on:
 https://php-classified-ads.2max.io/